cobwebos/docs/articles/notification-hubs/notification-hubs-ios-get-started.md

 			NSURL* url = [NSURL URLWithString:[NSString stringWithFormat:@"%@%@/messages/%@", HubEndpoint,
 												HUBNAME, API_VERSION]];

-			// Generated the token to be used in the authorization header.
-			NSString* authorizationToken = [self generateSasToken:[url absoluteString]];
+			// Generate the token to be used in the authorization header NSString* authorizationToken = [self generateSasToken:[url absoluteString]];

 			//Create the request to add the APNS notification message to the hub